AI Is Redefining What \"Senior Engineer\" Means

 AI Is Redefining What "Senior Engineer" Means

 The title "senior engineer" is being redefined.
-It will increasingly mean system design, taste, and judgment.
-Not "writes better code than junior engineers."
-The skill gap that justified the title for two decades is being compressed by AI tools, and the industry hasn't caught up to what that means.
+For two decades it meant "writes better code than junior engineers."
+AI tools are compressing the skill gap that justified that, and the industry hasn't caught up to what comes next.

 The old definition